mrocklin/thesis/sympy.md

     ...
 ~~~~~~~~~~

 Literal and variable terms are instantiated as Python objects.
-Standard Python variables are used for indentifying information.
+Standard Python variables are used for identifying information.

 ~~~~~~~~~~Python
 one = Integer(1)  # 1 is a Python int